 You can also narrow your search to only include your custom saved recipes, meals, or foods, as well as those that other MacrosFirst users have shared with you, by using the search filters at the top of the screen

-AI Image Search is the fastest way to log your foods by snapping a photo of your meal.
+AI Image Search is the fastest way to log your food by snapping a photo of your meal.
 With AI Image Search, you can take a photo of your plate or upload one from your gallery, and MacrosFirst will find each food in its serving size.

 AI Image Search